tuanngominh/game-of-life/README.md

   + Ability to render board using dom
   + Ability to render board using svg
   + Ability to show time spend for each generation
+- When there is no change in population, show a message and stop calculation
+- Show die, born in each generation through a real time chart